 This impressive large cake is moist and fudgy.
 It's a perfect Birthday Cake and can be baked ahead to save time when preparing for a party.
 I like to use my Chocolate Frosting recipe as a filling and Marshmallow Frosting for the top and sides, and decorate with fresh strawberries.
 It can also be made nut-free (see note below).

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Preheat oven to 160c (fan-forced).
 Grease and line the base of two 20 x 4cm round springform cake tins.

 Add the almond meal, dates, cacao, baking soda and salt to a food processor.
 Blend until the dates are broken up.

 Add the eggs, honey, coconut oil, almond milk and vanilla.
 Process until you have a well blended smooth batter.

-Bake for 30 minutes or until the cakes are coming away from the sides of the tins and centre springs back when lightly pressed (turn once during the cooking time).
+Bake for 30 minutes or until the cakes are coming away from the sides of the tins and the centre springs back when lightly pressed (turn once during the cooking time).
 Don't over cook, it is a moist cake.
-Allow to completely cool before removing from tins (loosen sides of cake with a flexible spatula before releasing the spring).
+Allow to completely cool before removing from the tins (loosen sides of cake with a flexible spatula before releasing the spring).